atong01/BalabanLineIntersection/docs/index.rst

 :math:`O(|S|)` Operation to find those lines in each set and an :math:`O(|S|log|S|)` operation to sort sets L, R.

-Our new tree search uses this concept, taking a sets L, I, and S, and generating a set R, and all the intersections with the staircase generated at that level.
+Our new tree search uses this concept, taking sets L, I, and S, and generating a set R, and all the intersections with the staircase generated at that level.

 Tree Search
 ^^^^^^^^^^^